When will I see you again? Sport bids to step out of virus shadow - France 24

 Sport's big ticket events, the 2020 Tokyo Olympics, European football championships, Wimbledon and the British Open golf tournament have either been postponed or cancelled because of the coronavirus.

-However, the return of Bundesliga football in Germany showed there are some shoots of recovery as sports worldwide make tentative plans to return to action:
+However, the return of Bundesliga football in Germany and Saturday's announcement that Spain's La Liga can resume from June 8 shows there are some shoots of recovery as sports worldwide make tentative plans to return to action:

 FOOTBALL

--- The German Bundesliga became the first major European league to resume on Saturday but matches were played behind closed doors and players elbow-bumped to celebrate goals.
+-- The Bundesliga became the first major European league to resume last week under strict conditions.
+Matches are being played behind closed doors with players elbow-bumping to celebrate goals.

-Borussia Dortmund thrashed local rivals Schalke 4-0 in the highlight of the first day back, in an empty and echoing Signal Iduna Park stadium.
-The Bundesliga wants to complete the last nine rounds of matches before June 30 to secure around 300 million euros ($325 million) in television money.
+The league wants to complete the last nine rounds of matches before June 30 to secure around 300 million euros ($325 million) in television money.

--- The English Premier League has said it would like to restart its season in June and play the remaining 92 fixtures by August.
-But the plans are at risk of being derailed by a heated debate between players about health concerns.
-There are also deep divisions among clubs over playing at neutral venues, with those in danger of relegation particularly opposed.
+-- The English Premier League's chief executive Richard Masters expressed confidence on Friday the top-flight season will resume in June, with the remaining 92 fixtures completed by August.
+But 'Project Restart' has generated a heated debate between players about health concerns.

+Matches will be played behind closed doors, but Masters said the Premier League want games to be staged at clubs' normal stadiums rather than neutral venues, which was the original suggestion.

--- In Spain, La Liga president Javier Tebas has set a tentative return date of June 12 and clubs are back on training.
-Barcelona's World Player of the Year Lionel Messi says he is comfortable with returning to play again.
+- Spanish Prime Minister Pedro Sanchez announced on Saturday that La Liga could resume "on the week of June 8".
+La Liga president Javier Tebas had already set a tentative return date of June 12 and clubs are back in training.
+Barcelona's Ballon d'Or winner Lionel Messi says he is comfortable with returning to play again.

+-- In Italy, Sports Minister Vincenzo Spadafora has said that a decision will be made on May 28 on whether the Serie A season can resume.

--- In Italy, Serie A clubs are due to begin team training on May 18 but, in a country hit hard by the pandemic, there is deep uncertainty as to whether the league can resume in June.
+Clubs began team training this week but, in a country hit hard by the pandemic, there is deep uncertainty as to whether the league can resume in June.

 -- In France, the season has been declared over and Paris Saint-Germain were awarded the Ligue 1 title.